luma-lapinamk/miika-math/notebooks/vector_position.md

 # Position vector and displacement vector
 As noted, vectors are defined solely by their magnitude and direction.
 Therefore, the beginning point (the tail) of a vector can be anywhere and it' still the same vector.
-When the tail is located in the Origin, the vector is called a **position vector**.
+When the tail is located in the Origin, the vector is called a **{index}`position vector`**.

 :::{admonition} Definition
 :class: seealso